aws-samples/controltower-cloudendure-simulated-environment/README.md

 * **cloudformation:** cloudformation template to launch the simulated on-premises environment
 * **sqlserverdb:** scripts for creating the SQL Server database - this script uses the repo <a href="https://github.com/aws-samples/aws-database-migration-samples/tree/master/sqlserver/sampledb/v1"><b>aws-database-migration-samples</b></a>, but to expedite the process doesn't create the event's tickets and It enables by default Sql Server Authentication mode.

-Neither the sample application or the dms_sample database are meant as an example of how one might ideally build a ssystem, it's designed to allow the user to get a feel for how to migrate Linux and Windows virtual machines using CloudEndure Live Migration Agent.
+Neither the sample application or the dms_sample database are meant as an example of how one might ideally build an application, it's designed to allow the user to get a feel for how to migrate Linux and Windows virtual machines using CloudEndure Live Migration Agents and getting advantage of the governed AWS Accounts created by AWS Control Tower.

 ## License